 The grease also prevents your screws from seizing in their threads so that they won't unscrew anymore.
-In particular, screws made of stainless steel are susceptible to this and therefore have always to be put in with grease.
-Do use high quality acid free grease, if possible a lubricant with added solid particles like Teflon or MoS2.
-Their ingredients still work properly after the thinner grease has been removed from the contact points.

-Alternatively you can use LOCTITE screw securing fluid that you apply to the screw before you put it into the thread.
+In particular screws made of stainless steel are susceptible to this and therefore have always to be put in with grease.
+Alternatively you can use LOCTITE that you apply to the screw before you put it into the thread.

 Always check the screws very diligently for signs of corrosion.
 Rust at the screw heads may also lead to the screw seizing in the thread.

-When the metallic and shiny coating of galvanized screws comes off and discloses dull, gray-brown steel you have to exchange the screw.
+When the metallic and shiny coating of galvanized screws comes off and discloses dull, grey-brown steel you have to exchange the screw.

 When you exchange screws please do only use screws of the same type.
 Screws come in different strength classes.
 Please do only use galvanized screws of the same type and strength, corresponding to the German strength classes 8.8 or stainless steel screws grade A2-70, when not given any other recommendation.
-If you are in doubt please ask your specialist dealer.
+If you are in doubt please ask your dealer.